tiy-durham-fe-2015/curriculum/lectures/week-02-2-jan-21.md

 - Pretty up your converter form(s) and publish to GitHub pages
 - Make sure your alerts read like English:
   (e.g. if the user enters 34, alert "34 quarts is 136 cups")

+### Stretch-goal:

 - See if you can output the results to the screen, instead of alerting them.

+- Well, I'll show you a solution that will work:

+- Let's say you have some HTML that looks like this:

+    <p class="some-element"></p>

+- Then, in your JavaScript, you could do something like this:

+    document.querySelector('.some-element').textContent = "Some value";